j-geuter/SinkhornNNHybrid/README.md

 In this section, some further available functions are discussed.

 ## sinkhorn.py
 In this file, the Sinkhorn algorithm is available as `sinkhorn`.
 It supports parallelization, and specific initializations via the `start` argument.
 Note that if you choose to initialize it with a non-default initialization vector, you need to make sure that it does not contain values that are too small or too large.
-You can use the `min_start` and `max_start` arguments to bound the initialization vector, and 1e-35 and 1e35 are empirically good choices.
+You can use the `min_start` and `max_start` arguments to bound the initialization vector, and 1e-35 resp.
+1e35 are empirically good choices.
 With the `average_accuracy` function, you can compute the average accuracy of `sinkhorn` on a batch of data specifying an initialization via `init`.
 `log_sinkhorn` is an implementation of the Sinkhorn algorithm in the log domain; however, this was not used in the paper.